This article was originally published in 2011 but contains seasonally relevant information.

 This article is derived from a more detailed one on my blog – Beginner to Beginner Queen Rearing.

-This has been only my second year raising queens at all – my third year keeping honey bees.
-So I am in no way pretending to be any kind of an expert – not only have I made many mistakes, but I expect to make many more next year.
+I am in no way pretending to be any kind of an expert – not only have I made many mistakes, but I expect to make many more next year.
 As one beginner to another – I think I might have some useful insights into getting started in queen rearing.

 I’m going to give several beginner-to-beginner tips in this article.
 Things that might not be all that helpful to old hands but have really helped me.
 Here’s the first – and I think, best: